 2. Keep everyone entertained

-The little ones from about 3-9 years old will enjoy the music of Rockin’ Robin & Bobs and Lolo.
+The little ones from about 3-9 years old will enjoy the music of Rockin’ Robin & Music with Marine.
 There will also be balloon artists and face-painting at the Khats Kids Zone by Trafalgar Street.
 The buskers will entertain all of you, as will the variety of live music on 8 different stages.

 3. Keep everyone nourished

 With over 40 food trucks on site plus all the wonderful restaurants and cafes along West 4th Avenue there’s no shortage of appetite-inducing options for the whole family.
 It’s just a matter of the line-ups, so get to the festival early (it starts at 11am) and be aware that you may have to sit on the sidewalk’s edge to fuel yourself as there may not be any sitting areas set up unless you are eating at an actual restaurant/cafe patio.

 4. Keep everyone safe